 In the preceding code we created an Observable from a DOM event.
-An Observable provides us with a sequence or stream of events that we can manipulate as a whole instead of a single isolated event each time.
+An Observable provides us with a stream of values that we can manipulate as a whole instead of handling a single isolated event each time.
 Dealing with sequences gives us enormous power; we can merge, transform, or pass around Observables easily.
 We've turned events we can't get a handle on into a tangible data structure that's as easy to use as an array, but much more flexible.